auth0/docs/articles/compliance/gdpr-summary.md

 ## Privacy by Design and Privacy by Default

+As the data controller, you must design your app to abide by both privacy by design and privacy by default principles.

 **Privacy by design** means that each new implementation that uses personal data must take the protection of such data into consideration.

 **Privacy by default** means that the strictest privacy settings automatically apply once the end user acquires a new product or service (that is, without any manual change required on the part of the user).

-As the data controller, you must design your app to abide by both privacy by design and privacy by default principles.

 ## Requirements for Data Processors and Controllers

-You, as the data controller, must:
+As the data controller, you must:

 * Do due diligence to ensure that your data processors provide adequate protection of provided data